In this article we will illustrate the features and performance of vertical pumps for sludge treatments.

 They work with flow rates from 5 to 1500 m3 / h at a maximum pressure of 7 bar.

-The maximum length of Jolly pumps under the plate can reach 4-5 meters.
+The maximum length of a Jolly vertical pump under the plate can reach 4-5 meters.
 The submerged parts and the internal parts of the casings and the impeller are rubber or hard alloy (700 ÷ 800 HB) coated.

-The shafts of Jolly pumps are supported above the base plate by two or three bearings and are designed according to the immersion length and the head of the system.
+The shafts of a Jolly vertical pump are supported above the base plate by two or three bearings and are designed according to the immersion length and the head of the system.

 However, unlike the latter they are not mounted on cantilever brackets.
 In fact, they are kept in a vertical position inside tanks or wells thanks to suspension devices (wire ropes, chains or other) that are hooked to the lifting eye bolt of the sturdy metal structure which is located on their top.
 Their configuration allows you to easily move them from one location to another.